![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 I really shouldn't have been driving at all.
 But this was a wholly new experience for me.
 So I wasn't prepared to handle it properly.

 Plus, I think at the time I was unsure I could make it back on foot.
 Yikes!
 Yeah, if I couldn't make it on foot I certainly shouldn't have been driving!
 But as I said, my judgment was impaired, and I unaccustomed to being in that sort of situation.
-Plus I'd had no warning I was going to get doused with that extra happy mystery ingredient at the shindig.
+In addition to that, I'd had no warning I was going to get doused with that extra happy mystery ingredient at the shindig.
 It was also true that I'd been left to my own devices by everyone I knew in the place, hours before.

 I was barely in this world!